NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

 **Step 2 Dependent Python Packages:** Set up a conda environment with required dependencies.

-(a) Set up and activate CONDA environment specific to MELODIES-MONET.
+(a) Set up and activate CONDA environment specific to MELODIES MONET.
 You can
     call this environment whatever you like, we suggest 'melodies-monet'::

     $ conda create --name melodies-monet python=3.9